btseytlin/dungeon_bot/contributing.md

 	"random": 3,
 }
 ```
 Done!
 Now UndeadSoldiers will drop rapiers with 5% chance!
+Players will be able to equip these items and use them.

 #### Explanation

 **Item listing explained.**

 You can see the 5 basic prototypes for items: *PrimaryWeapon, SecondaryWeapon, Armor, Helmet, Ring, Talisman*.
-`item_listing` contains all the parameters for items in the game.
+`item_listing` contains all the parameters items in the game can spawn with.
 Let's take, for example, club.
 ```
 "club": {